Spaqin/spaq-in/src/posts/2025-Seychelles.md

 `youtube: https://youtu.be/uvc1xog2GS0`

+_It probably says "video unavailable".
+That's because of the blight of humanity called copyright.
+Click to open it in YouTube in a separate tab._

 For Mahé, I decided to go with a rental car.
 First, I was just missing driving (and driving on a beautiful road by the sea was VERY appealing), secondly, with the rare buses, as cheap as they were, it would be a pain to traverse.

 The rental car options are just to the left of the exits.
 I went with *Sunshine Cars*, as they gave me a cheapest option - a Suzuki S-Presso for **38 EUR/day**.
 Sure you can get extra insurance, but I went without, as my travel insurance would cover some of the excess.
 Other options in similar price range would include a Kia Picanto or Hyundai i10, showing superiority or East Asian car industry.
 Autotragic, 1.2 NA, 60HP with AC running the whole time... as long as it gets me places.
 A slow car fast is more fun anyway, right?